carkod/jobhub/README.md

 - Front-end website: Reactjs, Redux.
 This is a showcase website, available for public access to show restricted content to recruiters, prospective employers and google search.
 - Front-end admin panel: Reactjs, Redux.
 This is an internal application, made for managing all the recruitment data and the professional profile showed in the website.

+## INSTALLATION
+- `yarn install && yarn start`
+- Npm does not work with Docker setup.

 ## DEVELOPMENT AND DEBUGGING

 - Execute debugger in .vscode F5